GalaxyTimeMachine/ComfyUI-wan-prompt-generator/README.md

-This repo is provided aas an English translation to the original from https://github.com/ZB678232321/ComfyUI-wan-prompt-generator
+This repo is provided as an English translation to the original from https://github.com/ZB678232321/ComfyUI-wan-prompt-generator

 # ComfyUI Wan2.2 Prompt Generation Plugin